apache/druid/docs/release-info/migr-ansi-sql-null.md

 Druid returns 1 because null is considered unknown: neither equal nor inequal to the value.

-To count null values in the result, use an OR operator:
+To count null values in the result, you can use an OR operator:

 ```sql
 SELECT COUNT(*) AS count_example